mauro-palumbo/cordova-plugin-websqldatabase-initializer/README.md

 The database used for initialization (named "myDemoSQLiteDB" below) is an SQLite file with a ".db" extension compressed in a ".zip" file.

-You can create the ".db" file with the initial content via Chrome/Chromium using the WebSqlDatabase API (and retrieve it from the "databases" diretory of the [User Data Directory](http://www.chromium.org/user-experience/user-data-directory)) or with an SQLite client (sqlite3, sqlitebrowser, ...).
+You can create the ".db" file with the initial content via Chrome/Chromium using the WebSqlDatabase API (and retrieve it from the "databases" directory of the [User Data Directory](http://www.chromium.org/user-experience/user-data-directory)) or with an SQLite client (sqlite3, sqlitebrowser, ...).

 Name the resulting database binary file with a ".db" extension and zip it.